nguyenngockhank/nguyenngockhank.github.io/notes/vue/vue_react.md

 );
 ```

 But In Vue, no support!
-But you can define something like this:
+You can define something like this with Vue:

 ```vue
 <template>